 ‘Regenerate – The Grasslands’ at Melbourne Design Week 2025

-From 15–24 May, we’re highlighting the rare and powerful value of Australia’s critically endangered grasslands with botanic installations, a curated Grasslands Reading Lounge, documentary film panel discussion and children’s book launch.
+From 15–24 May 2025, we highlighted the rare and powerful value of Australia’s critically endangered grasslands with botanic installations, a curated Grasslands Reading Lounge, documentary film panel discussion and children’s book launch.

 Comparative grasslands map, courtesy of Grasslands documentary.